RBI exploring options to ensure customer safety dealing with PPIs issued by non-bank entities | Business

 So all these discussions are on with the regulator and a solution would be arrived at in consultation with all stakeholders, sources said.

-The model works like a non-bank fintech player gets a card issued by a bank and NBFC is in the regulated business of lending and the fintech player is borrowing the regulatory capabilities of other entities.
-Fintech remains outside the regulatory framework.
+The model works like a non-bank fintech player get card issued by a bank and NBFC is in regulated business of lending and the fintech player is borrowing the regulatory capabilities of other entities.
+The fintech remains outside the regulatory framework.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)